A Next Basket Recommendation Reality Check: Introduction

-With the proposed metrics for \ac{NBR} and a new baseline, GP-Freq, we evaluate the performance of state-of-the-art \ac{NBR} models on three benchmark datasets, with different repeat-explore patterns.
-We arrive at several important findings: \begin{enumerate*}[label=(\arabic*)] \item No \ac{NBR} method can consistently outperform all other methods across different datasets. \item All published methods are heavily skewed to either repetition or exploration compared to the ground-truth, which might harm long-term engagement. \item There is a large performance gap between repetition and exploration; repeat item recommendation is much more easier. \item Several deep learning-based neural methods are inferior to simple frequency baselines P-TopFreq and GP-TopFreq in many settings. \item Being biased towards repetition and its improvements in repetition accounts for most of the performance gains of recently published methods, even though many complex modules or strategies specifically target explore items. \item GP-TopFreq is a highly competitive baseline across different datasets, and comparing to it, observed improvements of several state-of-the-art methods are limited. \end{enumerate*}
+Equipped with our newly proposed metrics for \ac{NBR}, we repeat our large-scale comparison of \ac{NBR} models and arrive at the following important findings: \begin{itemize} \item No \ac{NBR} method consistently outperforms all other methods across different datasets. \item All published methods are heavily skewed towards either repetition or exploration compared to the ground-truth, which might harm long-term engagement. \item There is a large \ac{NBR} performance gap between repetition and exploration; repeat item recommendation is much easier. \item In many settings, deep learning-based \ac{NBR} methods are outperformed by frequency-based baselines that fill a basket with the most frequent items in a user's history, possibly complemented with items that are most frequent across all users. \item A bias towards repeat items accounts for most of the performance gains of recently published methods, even though many complex modules or strategies specifically target explore items. \item We propose a new protocol for evaluating \ac{NBR} methods, with a new frequency-based \ac{NBR} baseline as well as new metrics to assess the potential performance gains of \ac{NBR} methods. \item Existing \acs{NBR} methods have different treatment effects on user performance and item exposure for users with different repetition ratios and items with different frequencies, respectively. \end{itemize}

-Overall, our work sheds light on the state-of-the-art of \ac{NBR}, provides suggestions to revise the metrics of \ac{NBR} evaluation, helps to understand the current progress and the underlying reasons for improvements, and provides further insights for the design of \ac{NBR} models.
+Overall, our work sheds light on the state-of-the-art of \ac{NBR}, provides suggestions to improve our evaluation methodology for \ac{NBR}, helps us understand the reasons underlying performance differences, and provides insights to inform the design of future \ac{NBR} models.